Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 This is important.
 Complexity puts a limit to the level of understanding of the system a person might reach, and therefore limits the things that can be done with it.
 Dan Ingalls says all this in ["Design Principles Behind Smalltalk"](http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html).
 Even if you have already done so, please go and read it again!

 Cuis is continuously evolving towards simplicity.
 Each release is better (i.e. simpler) than the previous one.
 At the same time, features are enhanced, and any bugs fixed.
-Cuis includes recent enhancements from Squeak, but only those that meet Cuis objectives: stuff the complexity of which outweighs its utility is not included.
+Cuis includes recent enhancements from Squeak, but only those that meet Cuis objectives: stuff whose complexity outweighs its value is not included.

 If you want to know how Cuis evolved please check the [Release Notes](http://www.cuis-smalltalk.org/CuisReleaseNotes.html).